 The breadth and features of the NYUAD engineering education have significant overlap with, and complement the GCSP in supporting its implementation at NYUAD.

-This program will be launched in Fall 2021.
+This program will be launched in Spring 2021.
 For more information, please contact Sunil Kumar, Global Network Professor of Engineering and NYUAD Grand Challenges Scholars Program Director.